stackbit-projects/happy-zebra-28bc2/_pages/about.md

 At Loveful, we made it our mission to rid the world of unfulfilling and monotonous relationships that can drain the life out of our lives.

-We imagine and strive to build a utopian world where each individual feels loved, secure, and happy with themselves and their partner.
+We imagine and strive to realize a utopian world where each individual feels loved, secure, and happy with themselves and their partner.

 <a target="_blank" href="https://instagram.com/loveful.in" class="btn btn-dark"> Follow us on Instagram &rarr;</a>